 For example, some undergraduate students attend expensive private schools instead of deferring those experiences to graduate school, where they could have more direct career and professional development impact.

-Attending a public four-year in-state institution is the best deal, with an average annual tuition of $9,375.
-Attending a nonprofit four-year private institution costs $35,852 annually — 350% higher than public college tuition.12
+Attending a public four-year in-state institution is the best deal, with an average annual tuition of $9,750.
+Attending a nonprofit four-year private institution costs $38,421 annually — 350% higher than public college tuition.15

 That’s why private school undergraduates tend to owe more student loan debt.
-Many private schools offer significant financial assistance funded through endowments or other means, but the cost of attending a private school results in more debt burden for undergraduates who make that choice.
+Many private schools offer significant financial assistance funded through endowments or other means, but the cost of attending a private school results in a greater debt burden for undergraduates who make that choice.

 Methodology

-Using the FAFSA loan simulator at Federal Student Aid described above, we calculated monthly loan payments by assuming the student was on the standard repayment plan and paying over 10 years at the average interest rate of 5.5% for direct subsidized loans for undergraduates and 8.05% for graduate and professional students.
-We assumed the students’ goals were to pay the lowest total amount over time.
+We used the Loan Simulator at Federal Student Aid to compute monthly loan payments.
+We assumed students were on standard repayment plans and paying over 10 years at current interest rates for direct subsidized undergraduate and graduate loans.
+We assumed the goal was to pay the lowest total amount over time.

 More Student Loan Debt Statistics